gammasoft71/xtd/docs/enum_class.md

 ### Note

   If in your own project you do not register your enum classes, there is no problem you can use them normally.
   But when you want to display the value of the enum class it will always be displayed as an integer and you can't do any parsing on it.

 ### Examples

-The following code shows how to use `enum class` with xtd:
+The following code shows how to use `enum class` with [xtd::enum_register](https://codedocs.xyz/gammasoft71/xtd/structxtd_1_1enum__register.html):

 ```c++
 #include <xtd/xtd>